SheathedBlade/quartz/content/Characters/Saria Pulse.md

 ### Likes

 - Gourmet food
-	- She loves making and eating these foods, as some of her cooking skills were passed on by **Ren** during their stay in the Stalwryn Kingdom.
+	- She loves making and eating these foods, as some of her cooking skills were passed on by Arzen during their stay in the Stalwryn Kingdom.
 - Trendy fashion
 	- She rarely gets extremely elegant outfits, but she will always keep up with fashion trends such as streetwear, casual wear, and techwear.
 - Exploring
-	- She loves to explore the obscure and the unknown, which is a trait shared with Ren Lynos.
+	- She loves to explore the obscure and the unknown, which is a trait shared with Arzen Lynos.
 Though, she enjoys the journey more than the destination.

 ### Dislikes